 F For Fake February 18, 2017

 Orson Welles’ F for Fake (1975) is a documentary in reverse.
-By its end have we decided that all the topics touched upon are interesting, but more interesting, it seems, is hearing Welles’ hammy narration and watching as he recounts stories with melodramatic pizzazz to transfixed audiences.
-How unusual it is to stumble upon a doc in which the purveyor of truths turns out to be the person involved we’re most compelled by.
+By its end have we decided that all the topics touched on are interesting, but more interesting, it seems, is hearing Welles’ hammy narration and watching as he recounts stories with melodramatic pizzazz to transfixed audiences.
+How unusual it is to stumble on a doc in which the purveyor of truths turns out to be the person involved we’re most compelled by.

 Such only makes sense, anyway, because of the form F for Fake takes on.
 A hodgepodge of restless visual intrigue, the film’s primary intent is to shine a light on the nature of authorship, authenticity, and the behavioral tendencies of those who make a living off deception.
 The movie’s mostly freeform, the editing breakneck and with a short attention span, and covers territories ranging from thematically relevant to plainly fascinating to Welles himself.

 Time is especially spent on two infamous “fakers,” as Welles refers to them.
 They are Clifford Irving and Elmyr de Hory, linked together by Irving’s writing of a biography about the former.
 De Hory, or, simply, Elmyr, is one of the world’s most talented art forgers.
 Irving is a novelist and investigative reporter best known for his completely fabricated profile of reclusive millionaire Howard Hughes.